 Exams: A number of studies have shown that regular testing helps you learn and remember material better.
-This course will include four (4) non-cumulative exams based on readings and lectures.
-Your three best exam scores out of the four exams will count towards 60% of your grade.
+This course will include three non-cumulative exams based on readings and lectures.
+Your exam scores will count towards 60% of your grade.
 The exams will consist of multiple-choice and short answer questions.
 The exams will test your knowledge and understanding of the material covered in both the lectures and the text.
 To receive a high grade in this course you will need to demonstrate understanding of the key concepts from both the lectures and the text.
-Mere memorization of the "facts" presented in the course will not be sufficient to receive a high grade in the course.
+Mere memorization of the facts presented in the course will not be sufficient to receive a high grade in the course.
 There will be material presented during the classes that will not be found in the powerpoint presentations, so it is important to make sure you attend class.
 If you are having any difficulties with the material, be sure to get in touch with me.